jjtorroglosa/lesheets/README.md

 Options:
   -d string
     	Output dir (default "output")
+  -p int
+    	The port for listening to HTTP requests for commands that start an HTTP server (default 8008) -print
-  -p    Print song (only for the html command)
+    	Print song in text format (only available for the html command) -print-tokens
-  -t    Print tokens (only for the html command)
+    	Print tokens (only available for the html command)
 ```

 ## Syntax